Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 Rest and plenty of fluids are usually prescribed for an active Epstein-Barr infection that is producing mononucleosis or flu-like symptoms.
 Pain and fever reducers like aspirin, ibuprofen, and acetaminophen may help, but their use must be recommended by a doctor.
+Some popular pain relievers can cause problems in certain situations.
 Children and teenagers shouldn’t be given aspirin since they may develop Reye’s syndrome, a very dangerous condition involving swelling of the brain.

 Antibiotics don’t affect viruses but may be prescribed if the person’s weakened body has developed a bacterial infection as well as an EBV infection.
 Corticosteroids may be prescribed if the tonsils are very swollen.